 How Can I Help My Child Handle Noticeable Birthmarks?

 While the majority of birthmarks will not require intervention by a medical professional, many children and even adults with very noticeable birthmarks struggle with confidence.
-Dr. Williams says, “I try to explain to all my patients, that their birthmarks make them unique and that they should embrace them as part of their story.”
+We try to explain to all of our patients that their birthmarks make them unique and that they should embrace them as part of their story.
 Remind your child that almost everyone has birthmarks.
 While theirs may be larger or more easily seen than others, they should not be embarrassed.
 Encourage them to let you know right away if they feel bullied or shamed by anyone.
 If your child is especially self-conscious about a large, noticeable birthmark, you may consider using makeup to cover the spot, which may help your child feel better and avoid bullying or embarrassing questions from their peers.